Agency Testing

 To support agency understanding, based on the completion of the design phase, the Project has provided a list of interface layouts through the Interface Catalog on the Knowledge Center.
 As the Project, enterprise partners, agencies, and third parties complete testing (e.g., system testing, interface testing, and user acceptance testing), additional changes may be made to interface layouts.
 The “As of Date” column on the Interface Catalog tables reflects either the original date of publication or the most recent date on which the layout was updated.
 Please check the Interface Catalog regularly for updates.

-What options are there besides interfaces?
+What options are there besides interfaces to extract data out of Florida PALM?
 Interfaces are one of several ways that information can be obtained from Florida PALM.
 The Data Availability Graphic illustrates where and how data will be available within the Florida PALM system, the Data Warehouse, and agency business systems.
 This graphic also describes where agencies may choose to receive information using standard interfaces from Florida PALM to maintain agency business systems that support those ongoing operations.
 Alternatively, agencies may request the Project create agency-unique data extracts from the Data Warehouse to support agency-unique needs for information not contained in the Project provided interfaces.
 These requests will be considered on a case-by-case basis.
+More information about the Reporting Solution and reports and reporting tools offered by Florida PALM and the Data Warehouse can be found in the Knowledge Center.